 Custom metadata fields are defined in the following XML structure:

 <assetsInfoExt> <fieldGroups> <fieldGroup/> </fieldGroups> <assets> <assetTypeBaseExt> <fields> <field> <fileFields> <fileField></fileField> </fileFields> <storage/> <compass/> <data> <predefinedValues/> <taxonomy/> </data> <userInterface/> <description/> </field> </fields> </assetTypeBaseExt> </assets> </assetsInfoExt>

 It is essential to have a full understanding of this structure and its elements.
-Please make yourself familiar with the explanation in The metadata structure of Elvis 6 before defining custom metadata fields.
+Please make yourself familiar with the explanation in The metadata structure of Assets Server before defining custom metadata fields.